How to Solve 3×3 Magic Square Puzzle in C & Python

 Magic Square

-Above given diagram is an example of a magic square of order 3.
-The sum of each diagonal, row, and column is 15.
+The diagram above shows a magic square of order 3.
+The sum of every diagonal, row, and column equals 15.
+The next section explains how this constant total is produced.

-Magic squares are n*n matrices consisting of n^2 positive integers.
-The number of rows or columns of a square matrix is called the order of the matrix.
+A magic square of order n is an n by n matrix containing nยฒ positive integers.
+The number of rows or columns is called the order of the matrix.

 Magic Square works